 With sterile nodular panniculitis, single or multiple nodules of varying size and consistency will appear just under the skin.
 The head, neck, back and trunk are more commonly affected than other parts of the body.
 While unsightly, particularly when they eventually break open (fistulate) and drain a clear-ish fluid, they seem not to cause the animal any discomfort.
-Fever, inappetance and lethargy, however, may wax and wane along with the periodic appearance and resolution of the nodules.
+Fever, inappetence and lethargy, however, may wax and wane along with the periodic appearance and resolution of the nodules.

 Diagnosis is achieved with skin biopsies along with cultures to rule out infection.
-It’s important, also, to evaluate the pet for any evidence of any recent drug administration or predisposing disease like pancreatitits or autoimmune conditions.
+It's important, also, to evaluate the pet for any evidence of any recent drug administration or predisposing disease like pancreatitis or autoimmune conditions.

 Dachshunds appear to be predisposed.
 Weimeraners have also been reported as affected.
 The mode of inheritance is unknown.

 Treating infection or underlying disease is paramount in non-idiopathic forms of the disease.
 In idiopathic forms, Vitamin E megadoses and other supplements have been administered with mixed results.
 Reports of treatment options include tetracycline, niacinamide, cyclosporine, prednisone and tacrolimus.
 With single lesions, surgical excision is considered an acceptable approach